csc301-fall-2022/FaceBlur/deliverable-1/planning.md

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?

+Our product would save users time because they would no longer have to go in and manually blur either the children's faces or their backgrounds.

 > Short (1 - 2 min' read max)
  * We want you to "connect the dots" for us - Why does your product (as described in your answer to Q1) fits the needs of your users (as described in your answer to Q2)?
  * Explain the benefits of your product explicitly & clearly.
 For example: